noodle-eater/noodle-eater.github.io/content/posts/enum-generator-in-unity/index.md

 tags: ["tool"]
 ---

-Do you ever think to use enum for making ID because it can be access from code?
+Do you ever think to use enum for making ID because it can be access the from code?

-for long list of item id this is not good I guess, but for short id this should be fine.
+For long list of item id this is not really a good solution, but for short id this should be fine.

 ## ScriptableObject